top of page

 Hallo!
 Welcome to my page.
 Here's a bit about me:

-I am a geneticist, ecologist and biologist specializing in human genetics, wildlife conservation genetics and ancient DNA research.
-I'm currently enjoying academic life as a postdoctoral researcher in the Center of Indigenous Science at the Carl R. Woese Institute for Genomic Biology, and am part of the Malhi Molecular Anthropology lab and Catchen lab at the University of Illinois,Urbana-Champaign, United States of America, but I actively collaborate with institutions and laboratories all-over the world.
+I am an integrative biologist with a focal interest in wildlife conservation genetics, ancient DNA research and community-engaged research.
+I also develop and test methods for both computational (dry-lab) biology and molecular (wet-lab) applications.
+I'm currently enjoying academic life as a postdoctoral researcher in the Center of Indigenous Science at the Carl R. Woese Institute for Genomic Biology, and I collaborate with the Malhi Molecular Anthropology lab and Catchen lab at UIUC and with institutions and laboratories all-over the world.

 I also venture into art, using various mediums (drawing, silversmithing) but the overarching theme of most of my creations is the inspiration I get from the natural world.
 I'm also a very keen traveler and solo-adventurist (well, pre-covid).
 Check out my Art & Travels page for more artsy and adventurous stuff.